sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/new/vision.md

 \item  A SageDays devoted to textbook conversion and supplement creation.
 \item  A mini-course at the Joint Meetings or MathFest.
 \item  Mini-grants for people to convert textbooks and course notes to Sage
-\item  Mini-grants for people to write course materials for Sage, such as interactive demonstrations ("interacts").
+\item  Mini-grants for people to write course materials for Sage, such as interactive demonstrations (``interacts'').
 \end{itemize}

 \subsubsection{Classroom trial program (formative evaluation) (feedback from faculty //and// students)}